Darfur genocide: Outbreak of conflict

-In 2013, the United Nations (UN) estimated that up to 300,000 people had been killed during the genocide; in response, the Sudanese government claimed that the number of deaths was "grossly inflated".
+In 2013, the United Nations estimated that up to 300,000 people had been killed during the genocide; in response, the Sudanese government claimed that the number of deaths was "grossly inflated".
 By 2015, it was estimated that the death toll stood between 100,000 and 400,000.

-The violence continued into 2016 where the government allegedly used chemical weapons against the local population in Darfur.
+The violence continued into 2016 when the government allegedly used chemical weapons against the local population in Darfur.
 This led to millions being displaced due to the hostile environment.
-Over 3 million lives are heavily impacted by the conflict.
+Over three million lives have been heavily impacted by the conflict.